Mochiballz/Kanji-Game-Project/README.txt

 * Game not limited to time limit
 ** Not limited to 3x3 grid
-*** English meaning could be replaced w/ furigana equiv.
-† Could use keyboard input
+*** English meaning could be replaced w/ furigana equivalent † Could use keyboard input

 --VERSION UPDATES--